blackcodersec/ghmon/README.md

 > A powerful command-line tool for scanning GitHub and GitLab repositories for leaked secrets using TruffleHog, with intelligent notifications and continuous monitoring capabilities.

-ghmon-cli streamlines secret detection for DevOps and security teams.
+ghmon streamlines secret detection for DevOps and security teams.
 It automatically discovers repositories, runs TruffleHog scans, and sends alerts through Discord or Telegram.
 Use it for one-off scans or continuous monitoring to keep your code free of leaked credentials.

 ---

-## 🚀 What is ghmon-cli?
+## 🚀 What is ghmon?

-**ghmon-cli** is a comprehensive security scanning tool that helps you:
+**ghmon** is a comprehensive security scanning tool that helps you:

 - **🔍 Discover** repositories from organizations on GitHub and GitLab
 - **🔐 Scan** repository history for leaked secrets using TruffleHog